 - College Programs

 - Make a Gift

 Museum Fakes, Forgeries, and the Quest for Authenticity: A Mini-Symposium

-This mini-symposium is the third in a series addressing timely topics of particular significance to textiles and the arts of Africa, Oceania, Asia and the Americas.
+This mini-symposium is the third in a series addressing timely topics of particular significance to textiles and the arts of Africa, Oceania, Asia, and the Americas.
 In 2010 we looked at ways in which scientific testing is being used to evaluate works of art.
 In 2011 we discussed complexities surrounding the concepts of ownership, cultural property, and provenance.
-This year, we will explore fakes and forgeries in the museum context and the quest for authenticity.
-Six experts will address specific museum case-studies that reveal the complexity and intrigue surrounding this compelling issue for curators, collectors, and dealers.
+In 2012 we will explore fakes and forgeries in the museum context and the quest for authenticity.
+Six experts will address specific museum case studies that reveal the complexity and intrigue surrounding this compelling issue for curators, collectors, and dealers.